bguns/wh2-luadb/release/install-readme.txt

 6. If your Total War: Warhammer 2 installation directory is under C:\\Program Files (x86)\\...(or another "protected" directory), it might be necessary to run wh2-luadb-kmm-launcher.exe as Administrator.
 To do so, create a shortcut (as in step 2, if you have not already done so), then right click that shortcut, go to Properties, then Advanced, and tick the "Run as Administrator" box.

-7. Don't forget to activate the LuaDB mod in Kaedrin's Mod Manager before starting the game (WIP - this mod does not exist yet).
+7. Don't forget to activate the LuaDB mod in Kaedrin's Mod Manager before starting the game.